jonatan-kazmierczak/maths-practice-for-children/README.md

-# Mathematics practice program - primary school
+# Mathematics training for primary school

-The program helps children in the 1st class of primary school (and above) to develop, train and improve their skills in mathematics.
+This artificial intelligence (AI) solution helps children in the primary school to develop, train and improve their skills in mathematics.

 ## Info
-- current level: primary school, 1st class (and above)
+- level: primary school, 1st class and above
 - scope: addition, subtraction and multiplication of numbers within the given range

 ## Requirements
-The program requires the latest version of [Node.js](https://nodejs.org).
+The solution requires the latest version of [Node.js](https://nodejs.org).

 ## Usage examples

 ### Sample invocations
 Invocations take place in a shell / command line.

 * addition of numbers up to 50 (maximum value is 50 + 50 = 100), 5 tries
 ```
 node maths-practice.js 50 + 5
 ```